josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 }
 ```

 The logic implemented in the operators is only executed when data starts to flow, and that does not happen until you use `subscribe()` method.
-That's it, now we are storing `Person` objects to our MongoDB.
-In order to run this example you need to create a database in MongoDB with `authorization: "enabled"`.
-Also do not forget to add your MongoDB credentials information to your `application.properties` file:
+That’s it, now we are storing Person objects in our MongoDB.
+In order to run this example you need to create a database in [MongoDB with authorization](https://www.mongodb.com/features/mongodb-authentication): "enabled".
+Also, do not forget to add your MongoDB credentials information to your `application.properties` file:

 ```properties
 spring.data.mongodb.database=reactive_webflux